Why ammonia in industrial refrigeration?

 4. Smaller pipe sizes

-In both vapour and liquid phase ammonia requires smaller pipe diameters than most chemical refrigerants.
+In both vapor and liquid phase ammonia requires smaller pipe diameters than most chemical refrigerants.

 5. Better heat transfer

 Ammonia has better heat transfer properties than most of chemical refrigerants and therefore allow for the use of equipment with a smaller heat transfer area.
 Thereby plant construction cost will be lower.
 But as these properties also benefit the thermodynamic efficiency in the system, it also reduces the operating costs of the system.

 In many countries the cost of ammonia (per kg) is considerably lower than the cost of HFCs.
 This advantage is even multiplied by the fact that ammonia has a lower density in liquid phase.
 Furthermore as any leakage of ammonia will be detected very quickly due to the odor, hence any potential loss of refrigerant will also be lower.

 Ammonia is not a universal refrigerant, and mainly suitable for industrial and heavy commercial applications.
 Ammonia’s toxicity, flammability and material compatibility have to be taken in to account.
 At the same time, there is a huge global population of ammonia systems where those challenges are successfully dealt with.